- Chapter 1 – First Three Days

-This time, summon your horse with Epona’s Song if you don’t have her already, then head down to the beach themed area to the west.
-You’ll find a new enemy here called Leevers, but they can’t harm you while on Epona.
-Ride her to the far west and use some carrots to jump over the random, spiked fence.
+Summon your horse with Epona’s Song and head down to the beach area to the west.
+You’ll find new enemies here called Leevers, but they can’t harm you while on Epona.
+Ride her to the far west and use some carrots to jump over the spiked fence.

 As you enter, you’ll get a lovely overview of the area.
-There’s two houses here near the coast, but we can’t do anything with them yet.
+There are two houses here near the coast, but you can’t do anything with them yet.
 Store them in your memory for now and continue towards the water.
 Avoid the Leevers and swim out to the seagulls on your left.
-You’ll find something floating in the water which turns out to be a Zora (fish-man).
+You’ll find something floating in the water which turns out to be a Zora.
 He asks you to help get him to shore, so swim around behind him and hold A to grab him, then push him back towards the land.
 Once you get there, you’ll witness a somewhat lengthy scene of him struggling several steps and eventually collapsing a few paces away.
 Go speak with him to learn of his plight, in the form of… a song?

-It turns out that he’s a member of the Indigo-Go’s, a Zora band that are supposed to be playing at the Carnival of Time in Clock Town.
-Their lead singer laid some eggs that were stolen by Gerudo Pirates, and Mikau (the zora) got beat up when he tried to go get them back.
+It turns out that he’s a member of the Indigo-Go’s, a Zora band that is supposed to be playing at the Carnival of Time in Clock Town.
+Their lead singer laid some eggs that were stolen by Gerudo Pirates, and Mikau got beaten up when he tried to go get them back.
 After the comic relief is over, he’ll plop back down and ask you to “heal his soul.”
-Play the Song of Healing to witness another sad movie in which Mikau hangs out with the band one last time.
-After it’s over, you’ll receive awesome Zora Mask.
+Play the Song of Healing to witness another sad cutscene in which Mikau hangs out with the band one last time.
+After it’s over, you’ll receive the awesome Zora Mask.

 Map of Great Bay

 Afterwards, you’ll be standing in front of the grave you made for the guy, which, if you check it out, has instructions on how to use the mask.
-Check it out if you like (I have a paraphrased list on the left that explains it in detail).
-For the most part, this mask works a lot like your normal form, except it can swim and has a slightly different battle scheme.
+Check it out if you’d like (there’s a paraphrased list on the left that explains it in detail).
+The Zora Mask will make you taller, allow you to swim and grant you the ability to use a couple of new attacks.

 Put on the Zora Mask and run into the water.
-Use A to swim forward (isn’t this awesome?) and go to the teapot looking building straight ahead.
+Use A to swim forward (isn’t this awesome?) and go to the teapot-shaped building straight ahead.
 Climb onto the platform, take off the mask and hit the Owl Statue with your sword to wake it up.
 Look up to see Tingle floating in the sky.
-Shoot him down with an Arrow and purchase the Map of Great Bay for 20 Rupees.
+Shoot him down with an arrow and purchase the Map of Great Bay for 20 rupees.

-At this point, you can go to the second portion of Great Bay called Zora Cape, (on the south side of your map through the cave-like entrance along the beach,) but we have a few things we should do first.
+At this point, you can go to the second portion of Great Bay called Zora Cape, (on the south side of your map through the cave-like entrance along the beach,) but there are a few things you should do first.